RootlessAgrarian/mappingguide/README.md

 View the Guide: http://scsmoddingguide.github.io/mappingguide/

 # The ETS2/ATS Mapping Guide
 Tutorials and documentation for the SCS software map editor.
+I hope one day to add similar tute/doco for basic and advanced non-map mods (i.e. object property changes, object modifications, new objects).
+Those however are separate topics, not currently covered here.

 ## Overview